JohnCoene/grapher/docs/docs/layout.md

   graph_live_layout(gravity = -3)
 ```

-Since the above is draining on the browser you can stabilise the network after some time by using `graph_stable_layout` and specifying the number of milliseconds to let the layout algorithm run before stabilising it.
+Since the above is draining on the browser you can stabilise the network after some time by using `graph_stable_layout` and specifying the number of milliseconds before the layout algorithm is stopped.

 ```r
 graph(g) %>%